-The proposed discharge is associated with the waterbody segment identified as segment ID# TN TN05130203026_1000.
+The proposed discharge is associated with the waterbody segment identified as segment ID# TN05130203026_1000, the East Fork Stones River.
+This waterbody segment is listed by the Department as Exceptional Tennessee Waters (ETW) due to the presence of the state endangered Brawley's Fork Crayfish.
 This waterbody segment is identified by the Department as having available parameters.
 The receiving stream is listed as impaired upstream from the discharge point for E. Coli attributed to grazing in riparian or shoreline areas.
 This permit does not authorize the discharge of pathogens.